Rosneath naval base

-Rosneath naval base was a naval base, constructed on the Rosneath peninsula, Argyll and Bute, Scotland. close to the village of Rosneath.
+Rosneath naval base (HMS Rosneath) was a naval base, constructed on the Rosneath peninsula, Argyll and Bute, Scotland. close to the village of Rosneath.
 The construction of the base started in July 1941, in response to American expectations that they would be shortly entering World War II.
 In June 1945, the base was decommissioned, then fell into disuse and was finally closed in 1948.

 Rosneath castle

-Rosneath Castle was situated at the head of the bay, was used by transient officers accommodation and as an officers mess.
+Rosneath Castle was situated at the head of the bay, and used as transient officers' accommodation and as an officers' mess.
 The castle had been rebuilt by George Douglas Campbell, 8th Duke of Argyll in 1860 for Princess Louise, Duchess of Argyll.
 The castle and estate was sold in early 1940, ending 500 years of Clan Campbell ownership of Rosneath and the surrounding area.

 HMS Rosneath

-Rosneath Bay was chosen as the area of the base as it location in Firth of Clyde provided deep water channels that were considered excellent for ship operations and sufficient land at Rosneath estate was provided that was both flat for tanks, combined with a hilly and wooded area that provided excellent protective coverage for buildings.
+Rosneath Bay was chosen as the area of the base as its location in Firth of Clyde provided deep water channels that were considered excellent for ship operations and sufficient land at Rosneath estate was provided that was both flat for tanks, combined with a hilly and wooded area that provided excellent protective coverage for buildings.
 The initial construction of the base was started when funds were provided as part of the Lend-Lease agreement.
 Contract workers and material started to arrive in June 1941.
-In July 1941,the American Civil Engineer Corps and Seabees along with civilian personnel arrived to find the Royal Engineers, 996 Dock Operating Company constructing a shallow water jetty for barges.
+In July 1941, the American Civil Engineer Corps and Seabees along with civilian personnel arrived to find the Royal Engineers, 996 Dock Operating Company constructing a shallow water jetty for barges.
 In August 1941, 150 Irish workmen were contracted and began work immediately.
 Although shiploads of construction machinery arrived from the US, work was delayed due to the lack of a rock crusher, which meant the local quarry, which was 25 miles away, needed to be used for the delivery of aggregate.
 By December 1941, work was advanced, on the barracks, hospital, reservoirs, roads and the water filter and purification plant.

-In the same month the United States joined the war and the scope of work was reduced by one-third.
+In the same month the US joined the war and the scope of work was reduced by one-third.
 Instead of the three specialities of submarine facilities, destroyer facilities and repair shops being offered at the base, it was decided to remove the destroyer facilities.
-Any work for the destroyer facilities was subsequently cancelled and the tank farm, hospital and support functions were all reduced in size, to take cognizance of the smaller size of base.
+Any work for the destroyer facilities was cancelled and the tank farm, hospital and support functions were all reduced in size, for the smaller size of base.